jenunes/katacoda-scenarios/challenge-connecting-local-mongodb-instance/finish.md

 The next notebook for this learning series is the Module - 2.

-In this next notebook we are going to revisit and practice our skills to *Perfor Basic Write Operations*.
+In this next notebook we are going to revisit and practice your skills to *Perfor Basic Write Operations*.

 See you them!